Vyacheslav Butusov: 1982–1997: Nautilus Pompilius

 While he was a first-year student at the Sverdlovsk Architectural Institute, he was acquainted with musician Dmitry Umetsky.
 The two young men were passionate about music and often gathered to play together.
 This resulted in the recording of Nautilus Pompilius's first album Pereyezd (Relocation) in 1982, which met with little success.
 In the same year, Butusov met the poet Ilya Kormiltsev.
 Together, they recorded the band's first mature album, Nevidimka (Invisible) in 1985.
 Next year their tandem released the record Razluka (Separation), which sparked the band's popularity.
 The band's last album, Yablokitai, was recorded by Butusov and Kormiltsev in 1996 in England.

 1997–present: Solo career

 After Nautilus Pompilius disbanded, Butusov launched his solo career.
 In 1997, he recorded Nezakonnopozhdenniy AlKhimik doktor faust pernatiy zmey with Yuri Kasparyan, and in 1998, his first solo album, Ovaly.
 During this years he also had a brief cameo in Russian crime film Brother.
 In the 2020s, Butusov turned to classical music.
 He is composing the score for the theatrical piece "Two Tsars", based on the play by Boris Akunin, and is writing a libretto for the symphony project "Lament of Adam".

+In July 2022, he was denied entry from Finland for practically supporting Russia's invasion of Ukraine and canceled his live appearances in the country.

+In November 2022, Butusov composed the soundtrack for the Russian documentary Holy Archipelago, about the famous Solovetsky Monastery.